diskui/notes/cs61b.md

 the rules of java say that all constructors must start with a call to one of the super class's constructors.

-but if you don't, then java will do it automatically (no parameters one).
+but if you don't, then java will do it automatically (no parameter one).

 compiler allows assignments based on compile-time types.